Appendix VII: Texas A&M University Drug Rules

 II.
 Education, Prevention and Referral for Treatment

 Texas A&M University is committed to providing comprehensive drug education and prevention as well as early intervention and treatment referral services.
-The Offices of the Dean of Student Life’s Alcohol and Drug Education Programs provides information to the University community.
+Student Life’s Alcohol and Drug Education Programs provides information to the University community.
 Through this broad-based program, the University will provide a setting in which education leads to the prevention of substance abuse.

-Assessment and intervention services for students are available through the Student Counseling Service.
+Assessment and intervention services for students are available through Counseling and Psychological Services.
 If further treatment is necessary, the student may be referred to outside counselors and programs.
 Faculty and staff may receive help from the Employee Assistance Program and services in the community.
 Faculty and staff members may contact the Employee Benefits Office in the Human Resources Department to check on health insurance coverage.

 III.
 University Expectations/Definitions